1. Why are my services being standardised?

 4. What are the standardised service names?

-- Individual Adult
+Individual Adult (most common)

-- Couples Therapy
+Couples Therapy

-- Family Therapy
+Family Therapy

-- Child/Adolescent
+Child/Adolescent

 These are the only service names permitted on the Clearhead platform.